Relax and Merge: A Simple Yet Effective Framework for Solving Fair $k$-Means and $k$-sparse Wasserstein Barycenter Problems: Introduction

 In this paper, we consider the problem of \textbf{\emph{$(\alpha,\beta)$-fair $k$-means clustering}} that was initially proposed by \citet{chierichetti2017fair} and then generalized by \citet{bera2019fair}.
 Informally speaking, we assume that the given dataset $P$ consists of $m$ groups {of points}, and the ``fairness'' constraint requires that in each obtained cluster, the points from each group should take a fraction between pre-specified lower and upper bounds. \citet{bera2019fair} showed that a $\rho$-approximate algorithm for vanilla $k$-means can provide a $(2+\sqrt{\rho})^2$- approximate solution \footnote{In their paper, the approximate ratio is written as $(2+\rho)$ because they added a squared root to the $k$-means cost function.} for $(\alpha,\beta)$-fair $k$-clustering with a slight violation on the fairness constraints, where the ``violation'' is formally defined in Section~\ref{sec-pre}.
+Regarding to the no violation scenario, \citet{dai2022fair} and \citet{WU2024114332} both obtained an $O(\log k)$-approximate solution for fair $k$-median, and their basic technique is dynamic programming~\citep{arora1998approximation} after embedding the metric space into a tree. \citet{WU2024114332} also achieved a quasi-polynomial-time approximate scheme in doubling metric by using dynamic programming with split tree~\citep{talwar2004bypassing}.
 Furthermore, \citet{bohm2021algorithms} studied the ``strictly'' fair $k$-means clustering problem, where it requires that the number of points from each group should be uniform in every cluster; they obtained a $(2+\sqrt{\rho})^2$ approximate solution without violation. {These fair $k$-means algorithms can also be accelerated by using the coreset techniques, such as~\citep{huang2019coresets,braverman2022power,DBLP:journals/jcss/BandyapadhyayFS24}.} There also exist polynomial-time approximation scheme (PTAS) for fair $k$-means, such as the algorithms proposed in~\citep{bohm2021algorithms, schmidt2020fair,DBLP:journals/jcss/BandyapadhyayFS24}, but their methods have an exponential time complexity in $k$.
-We are also aware of several other different definitions of fairness for clustering problems, such as the \emph{proportionally fair} clustering~\citep{chen2019proportionally, micha2020proportionally} and \emph{socially fair} $k$-means clustering~\citep{ghadiri2021socially}.
+We are also aware of several other different definitions of fairness for clustering problems, such as the \emph{proportionally fair} clustering~\citep{chen2019proportionally, micha2020proportionally} and \emph{socially fair} $k$-clustering clustering~\citep{ghadiri2021socially,abbasi2021fair,makarychev2021approximation, chlamtavc2022approximating}.